deco3500-2017/Team-Unfit/Wk10 Standup.md

 # Work been done since last stand up:

-Nipun
+Nipun:

-FeiSn
+FeiSn:
 - Make the homepage and chat mockups better
 - Do some academic search
 - Implement the homepage

-Kian
+Kian:
 -

 Andres:
-- Worked on the user interface of the web based mockup.
+- Worked on the user interface of the web based prototype.
-- Created a User Testing form in google docs to gather User Feedback.
+- Created a User Testing form in google docs to gather user feedback.
 - Conducted some user testing showing the app to people and getting feedback with the survey.

 Alvin: